 Climb aboard this traditional Brixham Trawler as she sails around Berry Head for the Dartmouth Regatta.

-Join Pilgrim in her home port of Brixham for a four day sailing holiday on the South Devon coast enjoying the Dartmouth Royal Regatta along the way.
+Join Pilgrim in her home port of Brixham for a two-day sailing holiday on the South Devon coast enjoying the Dartmouth Royal Regatta.

 This voyage combines coastal sailing across Start Bay with the celebrated Port of Dartmouth Royal Regatta.
 Pilgrim of Brixham offers guests a great introduction to sailing a traditional ship – and with her red sails, rich heritage and classic tiller.
 This voyage requires no previous sailing experience and aims to have a good balance of sailing, exploration ashore and enjoying the regatta.